Skip to content

 3. You're now ready to start using Simmate with your new database!

-When we have a bunch of calculations running at once, we need to make sure our database can handle all of these connections.
-Therefore, we make a connection pool which allows for thousands of connections.
-This "pool" works like a waitlist where the database handles each connection request in order.
+When we have multiple calculations running simultaneously, we need to ensure our database can handle all these connections.
+Therefore, we create a connection pool which allows for thousands of connections.
+This "pool" operates like a waitlist where the database handles each connection request in sequence.

 1. Select the "Connection Pools" tab and then "Create a Connection Pool"